spitschan/SilentSubstitutionToolbox/README.md

 *Developers*: Manuel Spitschan, Geoffrey K. Aguirre & David H. Brainard, University of Pennsylvania

-If you use this code in support of work in a published paper, please cite us.
+If you use this code in support of work in a published paper, please cite us:

 [Spitschan M, Aguirre GK, Brainard DH (2015) Selective Stimulation of Penumbral Cones Reveals Perception in the Shadow of Retinal Blood Vessels.
 PLoS ONE 10(4): e0124328. doi: 10.1371/journal.pone.0124328](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0124328)